Florida mass shooting suspect killed during police pursuit

 “No one else was injured in the pursuit, which we are all grateful for,” Judd said.

-Greene had 10 previous felony charges, including fleeing to elude law enforcement, battery on a law enforcement officer, possession of weapons and resisting arrest, Judd said.
+Greene had 10 previous felony charges dating back to 2013, including fleeing to elude law enforcement, battery on a law enforcement officer, possession of weapons and resisting arrest, Judd said.
 He had an outstanding warrant for burglary and conspiracy to commit burglary.

+During a search of the vehicle Greene was driving when he initially fled from officers, investigators found 28 grams (1 ounce) of cocaine, marijuana, a Glock .357 handgun and $2,813 in cash, according to a news release sent Tuesday.
+Greene was carrying another $5,833 in cash.

-An investigation into the shooting is being handled by the Polk County Sheriff's Office and the state attorney's office.
+An investigation into the shooting is being handled by the region's Deadly Incident Task Force.

 Two people were critically injured in the Jan.
 30 shooting, while the wounds of the other eight victims weren’t considered life-threatening.
 The victims were men ages 20 to 35, police said.